fluix/ffbt/README.md

 - Webpack with configurations for development and production environments
 - Dev server with live reload
 - Typescript
-- SASS with autoprefixer and import-once plugin
+- SASS with Autoprefixer and import-once plugin
 - TSlint
 - Stylelint